AidySun/Java/Java_Fundamentals/README.md

   If the `iterator` is invalid, it would throw `ConcurrentModificationException`

-* Capacity of the internal table MUST be power of 2.
+* Capacity of the internal table MUST be **power of 2**.
 Even input may be not, it would use:

 ```Java
 // e.g. 13 which is 1101, whould output 1111 + 1 == 16